 My Personal Clio Review

-I have had Clio now for almost five years.
+I have had Clio now for almost six years.
 I feel like that is enough time to give a thorough, reasonable review.
 So here it is, my Clio Manage law firm software review.

 Clio is a one-stop-shop for small law firms: conflict checks, client intake, timekeeping, matter management, billing, payments and accounting.
 Other than a Microsoft Office 365 account and a WordPress.org website, no lawyer needs any other software but Clio when starting out.